Union Production Careers Start Here

 Don’t Forget: California residents may qualify for 2 free years of college through the College Promise Program.

-• If you already have non-union experience, enrollment in FLM PRD 100 helps translate that experience into industry-recognized proof.
+• If you already have non-union experience, enrollment in FLM PRD 100 helps translate that experience into an industry-recognized portfolio.

 Advanced participants are paired with a cohort and guided through: